-Trawling through these names, I can see plenty of emails from people that I either can’t remember, or have no real wish to hear from again.
+Trawling through these names, I can see plenty of emails from people that I either can’t remember, or don’t particularly want to hear from again.
 I could just delete them, but that is just asking for further trouble down the track.

-Let’s deal with some of the regulars, mainly lists that I have signed up to for one reason or another.
-Open one from each sender, and click unsubscribe (usually found way down the bottom of the message).
+I’ll start with the regular messages – mainly subscriber updates I have signed up to for one reason or another.
+I open one from each sender, and click unsubscribe (usually found down at the bottom of the message).

-Wow, this took me longer than I thought it would, but this was a job done once and done well.
-My system is still trying to catch up with the 1026 emails or so that I sent to the Trash.
+That took me longer than I thought it would, but it was a job done once and done well.
+My system is still trying to catch up with the 1026 emails or so that I sent to Trash.

 SEGMENT BOXES AND/OR ACCOUNTS

-Then apply some rules to ensure the new mail is delivered into the appropriate folder.
+Next, I apply some rules to ensure all new mail is delivered into the appropriate folder.

-OK, it took me an hour.
-Once again, well worth it.
+That task took about an hour.
+Once again – well worth it.

-OK, now re-sort by most recent first.
-I will flag every message that needs a response or that I want to keep and get rid of those that clearly don’t.
-I am going to set myself a target of one hundred.
+OK, now to re-sort with most recent first.
+I will flag every message that needs a response, or should be kept, and get rid of the rest.
+I am going to set myself a limit, from now on – and stick to it.

-Wow, I do have some rubbish cluttering up mailbox space.
+Wow, I certainly had some rubbish cluttering up my mailbox space.

 WHICH ACCOUNTS ON WHICH DEVICE?

-Like most in world today, I own a phone, a tablet and a laptop.
+Like most people, I own a phone, a tablet and a laptop.
 Which email accounts do I really need on each?
-I am not one to check my Facebook, Twitter or email every five minutes to see what is happening in the world.
+I certainly don’t need to check Facebook, Twitter and email every five minutes to see what is happening in the world.

-So tonight, I will remove some accounts from each device.
-Email is meant to make life easier, but it is a monster.
+Tonight, I will remove some accounts from each device.
+Digital communication is meant to make life easier, but can be a monster.

-However, I have broken the back of the monster and I feel better organized, better about myself and I might just have enough inspiration to get cracking on some of the more important stuff.
+I have at least broken the back of the monster.
+Now I am better organised, I might just have enough inspiration to get cracking on some of the more important stuff.

 Away I go, with the words of Abe Lincoln ringing in my ears: “Always bear in mind that your own resolution to succeed is more important than any one thing”.